MARION COUNTY COMMUNITY PROFILE

 St. Mary Elementary K – 8th

 The Ohio State University at Marion

 Marion Technical College

-of the City of Marion and nearby retail locations.
+City of Marion and the nearby retail locations.

 Marion County Sewer District